 To add deep insult to horriffic injury, this principal was an administrator in Boca Raton, FL.
 (Full disclosure, at the date of his reassignment, my own resignation from the School District of Palm Beach County had just been approved.)
 Boca Raton is the second largest city in Palm Beach county, an area that has been referred to as “more Jewish than New York City.”

-To have a school principal who would be willing to accept the Holocaust as a “controversial” historical fact would seem more believable in the town I grew up in — Deltona, FL.
+To have a school principal who would be willing to accept the Holocaust as a “controversial” historical fact would seem more believable in the town I grew up in — Deltona, FL, in Volusia county.
 I remember a single synagogue in the entire county I grew up in, and to this date, there is but a single Jewish Federation of both Volusia & Flagler Counties.
 (As of 2017, Flagler county had only a total population of 110,510.)
-Although white students are still the very slight majority in Volusia, there has long been significant populations of Black & Latino (notably Puerto Rican) residents in my hometown.
-There was also documented incidents involving the KKK, even in the late 90s, and Confederate flags waving from many of the trucks in my high school parking lot.
+Although white students are still the very slight majority in Volusia, there have long been significant populations of Black & Latino (notably Puerto Rican) residents in my hometown.
+There were also documented incidents involving the KKK in Deltona, even in the late 90s, and Confederate flags waving from many of the trucks in my high school parking lot.
 There was a rumor that went around in high school that Steven Spielberg offered free copies of the film Schindler’s List to every school district in the US during the 90s.
 Reportedly, only Volusia County and two other districts in the United States passed on the offer.
-I don’t mean to spread counterfactual information; what I am saying it seemed wholly believable for teens in Volusia County.
+I don’t mean to spread counterfactual information; I am saying that particular rumor seemed wholly believable for teens in Volusia County.

-Growing up in Deltona, I remember reading Eli Weisel’s Night and The Diary of Anne Frank, both in middle school.
-But it was made clear to us that we were never to allow such atrocities as the things that happened in the Holocaust to happen ever again.
+However, growing up in Deltona, I remember reading Eli Weisel’s Night and The Diary of Anne Frank, both in middle school.
+The facts of the Holocaust were made clear to us, as was the idea that we were never to allow such atrocities to ever happen again.

-My question is: where does “teaching the controversy” end?
-Do we teach slavery and the genocide of indigenous populations all over the Americas as a controversy?
-Parents refuse to vaccinate their children not because they are immunocompromised, but based on their belief systems.
-So many schools reflect that simply because a student believes something, and so long as they have Jenny McCarthy-level Googling skills, it can be true.
+My question regarding schools is: where does “teaching the controversy” end?
+Do we teach slavery and the genocide of Indigenous populations all over the Americas as a controversy?
+Parents refuse to vaccinate their children not because they are immunocompromised, but based on a long-debunked belief systems that informs them that the efficacy of vaccines is controversial.
+There are too many institutions that will tell students & individuals that whatever they can defend, so long as they have Jenny McCarthy-level Googling skills, can be true.

 School principals are not permitted to openly question the wisdom of standardized testing, but they openly pander to constituents who might not believe the Holocaust happened?

-Amazingly enough, in sleepy Deltona, I was taught to question Columbus Day and the roots of colonialism — not just in one or two books, but over three separate years, in middle and in high school.
+Amazingly enough, in sleepy Deltona, I did have particularly phenomenal history teachers.
+I was taught to question Columbus Day and the roots of colonialism — not just in one or two books, but over three separate years, in middle and in high school.
 We were taught to research, how to look for accurate sources, how to think for ourselves but check the receipts & the citations along the way.
-At least, a few of us got that out of our public educational experiences.
+At least, that was what I got out of my public educational experience in Volusia county.

-I have spent more time than I would assume most band directors do teaching media literacy to my students.
-We did a concert unit about the Harlem Renaissance this spring, and I cannot guarantee that I got everything I wanted to across to my students, but we started by discussing why Africa’s borders look the way they do.
+I have taught middle school band for 12 years, but I have spent more time than imagined teaching media literacy to my students.
+We did a concert unit about the Harlem Renaissance this past spring, and while I cannot guarantee that I got everything I wanted across to my students, I do feel as thought I started to get them thinking.
+We began the unit by discussing why Africa’s borders look the way they do.
 I pulled up a current map of the African continent on my SMARTboard.
 I then pulled up colonial maps, trying to show at least a little bit how nation states form.

 Somehow, in at least one of my classes, the lesson degraded into, “But Miss, the Illuminati!”
-This is an often-had discussion in my classroom, especially in a general music class from 2013.
-“But Miss, I saw it on YouTube!”
+This is an often-had discussion in my classroom, starting in earnest with a general music class from 2013.
+It is important to talk teenagers down from, “But Miss, I saw it on YouTube!”

-At that point, when we’re having that discussion, I have never been able to bring myself to get back on track.
-I have felt that my kids need more media literacy.
-They should be thinking for themselves, but in the media landscape that we’re in, full of flat-earthers with podcast microphones, they need guidance.
+When those words come up and we’re having that discussion, I have never been able to bring myself to get back on track.
+I stop being a music teacher at that point and start being a media literacy teacher.
+They should be thinking for themselves of course and developing genuine inquiry, but in the media landscape that we’re in, full of flat-earthers with podcast microphones, they need guidance.
 So we talk about how we discern what’s real from what’s false.

-I had one student, a beginning band student, in Palm Beach County, in the fall of 2017, who asked me, “What if I were a Nazi?”
+I had one very young student in the fall of 2017 who asked me, “What if I were a Nazi?”
 I forget the context in which it came up, but the question stopped me in my tracks.
-I told the student, straight up, “Then you’d be responsible for the genocide, the death of 10 million people, largely Jewish people.”
+I told the student, straight up, “Then you’d be responsible for genocide, for the death of 10 million people, largely Jewish people.”